 If you have PCOS, dealing with oily skin or breakouts can become a common occurrence.
-You might have hoped that adulthood was finally a time to wave goodbye to acne, but for people with PCOS, the condition can continue into adulthood.
-Up to 43% of adults with PCOS experience acne.
+You might have hoped that adulthood was finally a time to wave goodbye to acne, but for women with PCOS, the condition can continue into adulthood.
+Up to 43% of adult women with PCOS experience acne.

 People with PCOS tend to get acne on their lower face, including the jawline, chin, and upper neck.
 You might find it gets worse around the time of your period.
 This is sometimes known as “hormonal pattern” acne.

 Women with PCOS experience acne due to a hormonal imbalance.
 PCOS leads to high levels of high levels of androgen hormones (e.g., testosterone) produced by the ovaries and adrenal glands.
 These hormones can increase sebum (an oily, waxy substance) and skin cell production, leading to acne.

 Experiencing acne in adulthood can be tough to deal with and may affect your mood and self-confidence.
 However, there are plenty of treatment options available.